-Since July 1997, the ACCC has mandated progressively that Telstra provide access to a range of its facilities at specified rates to other service providers including us.
+In July 1997, the Australian government mandated that Telstra provide access to its facilities at specified rates to other service providers including us.
 We have negotiated access arrangements with Telstra in substitution for certain mandated arrangements.
-In July 1999, the ACCC mandated access to Telstra's local call network.
-We expect that access to Telstra's local call network will provide us with new opportunities.

 Foreign Ownership Limitations.
 Foreign investment in Australia is regulated by the Foreign Acquisitions and Takeovers Act 1975.
 We notified the Australian government of our proposed acquisition of Axicorp in 1996 and were informed at that time that there were no objections to the investment in terms of Australia's foreign investment policy.
 There can be no assurance, however, that additional foreign ownership restrictions will not be imposed on the telecommunications industry or other foreign investors, including us, in the future.